napalm-automation-community/napalm-fsos/README.md

 service rpc-api auth-mode basic
 ```

+After you defined the rpc-api port, you will need to add NAPALM arguments: "json_rpc_port='<your_port>'"

 You also need to configure a username and password to authenticate to the API
 ```
 username <your_username> privilege 4 secret <your_password>